Kerwood/TL-DR-AZ-103-AzureAdministrator-Labs/Module_07.md

         - Virtual machines: `az1010101-vm`

     - Settings
-        - Target location: *The name of an Azure region that is available in your subscription and which is different from the region you deployed Template in the previous task.
+        - Target location: *The name of an Azure region that is available in your subscription and which is different from the region you deployed your Template in, in the previous task.
 If possible, use the same Azure region into which you deployed the Azure Site Recovery vault.*
         - Target resource group: `(new) az1010101-RG-asr`
         - Target virtual network: `(new) az1010101-vnet-asr`
         - Cache storage account: *Accept the default setting*